tanupoo/lorawan-parser/README.md

 optional arguments:
-  -h, --help            show this help message and exit --lorawan-version VERSION
+  -h, --help            show this help message and exit --appkey APPKEY, --AppKey APPKEY
-                        specify the version of LoRaWAN; 0 as v1.0.x, 1 as v1.1.x.
-  --appkey APPKEY       specify AppKey.
+                        specify AppKey.
   --join-request JOIN_R
                         specify the hex string of the Join Request.
   --join-accept JOIN_A  specify the hex string of the Join Accept/Response.
+  --nwkskey NWKSKEY, --NwkSKey NWKSKEY
-  --nwkskey NWKSKEY     specify NwkSKey(v1.0.x).
+                        specify NwkSKey(v1.0.x).
+  --appskey APPSKEY, --AppSKey APPSKEY
-  --appskey APPSKEY     specify AppSKey.
+                        specify AppSKey.
+  --from-file FROM_FILE
+                        specify a file or stdin to read the messages.
   --upper-fcnt UPPER_FCNT
                         specify the most significant 16-bit of the FCnt in hex.
-  --from-file FROM_FILE
-                        specify a file or stdin to read the messages.
+  --lorawan-version VERSION
+                        specify the version of LoRaWAN; 1.0, 1.0.3, or 1.1
   -v                    enable verbose mode.
   -d                    increase debug mode.
 ```